syncfusion-content/javascript-docs/js/PivotGrid/Relational-Getting-Started.md

 **Datasource Initialization**

 A simple collection is provided as a datasource for the PivotGrid in this demo section.
-This datasource is placed inside a separate class “ProductSales” in `RelationalServiceController.cs` file.
+This datasource is placed inside a separate class “ProductSales” in `RelationalController.cs` file.
 Refer to the following code example.

 {% highlight c# %}